auth0/auth0-servlet/README.md

 * `com.auth0.client_secret`: Auth0 Client Secret.
 Can be defined either in the local or the global Servlet context.

 **Optional:**
 * `com.auth0.allow_post`: Whether requests with POST method are accepted or not.
 The value must be `true` to be considered enabled.
+Must be defined in the **local Servlet scope**.
+* `com.auth0.use_implicit_grant`: Whether requests without an authorization code should be allowed or not.
+The value must be `true` to be considered enabled.
+Must be defined in the **local Servlet scope**.
+* `com.auth0.certificate`: Whether requests with POST method are accepted or not.
+The value must be `true` to be considered enabled.
+Must be defined in the **local Servlet scope**.

+#### Implicit Grant
+**Code Grant is the default, safest and recommended method.** You can still use Implicit Grant if you enable it explicitly using the flag `com.auth0.use_implicit_grant`.
+If the value `com.auth0.certificate` is also present, the token validation will be performed using the **RS256** algorithm and the given RSA certificate.
+In case the certificate is not defined, the token validation will be performed using the **HS256** algorithm and the client secret.

+If the Implicit Grant is disabled (default behaviour) and the authorization code is missing from the request parameters, an exception will raise.

 ## Usage